 The ecosystem services 'crop production' and 'fodder production' are defined here as the total and combined contributions of ecosystem processes that are directly supplied by the cropland and grassland respectively to the production of crops, grass, and fodder.
 This includes infiltration, storage and release of soil water, plant nutrient storage and release, and other soil related processes.
 They are, by themselves, a function of soil type, climate and past and current farm management practices.
 This is consistent with the general approach taken in the SEEA: all ecosystems are influenced by people, and their supply of ecosystem services is a function of natural characteristics inherent to the ecosystem and human management.
 The ecosystem service as defined here thus includes a mix of different contributions and processes provided by the cropland and grassland.
-The ecosystem services pollination and pest control are not included as these ecosystem services are primarily provided by adjacent plots of land or ecosystem assets and not by the cropland or grassland itself (see section 4.6).
-Therefore, they can be valued, and this value should be attributed to these adjacent ecosystems (e.g. hedgerows, forest patches that act as habitat for pollinating insects).
+The ecosystem services pollination and pest control are not included in the value of the ecosystem services provided by cropland and grassland, as these ecosystem services are primarily provided by adjacent plots of land or ecosystem assets and not by the cropland or grassland itself (see section 4.6).
+Therefore, they can be valued separately, and this value should be attributed to these adjacent ecosystems (e.g. hedgerows, forest patches that act as habitat for pollinating insects).